Ahmed98723/super-market-project_dashboard/README.md

 # super-market-project_dashboard
 The growth of supermarkets in most populated cities are increasing and market competitions are also high.
-The dataset is one of the historical sales of supermarket company which has recorded in 3 different branches for 3 months data.
-Predictive data analytics methods are easy to apply with this dataset.

-in this project include:
+The dataset is one of the historical sales of supermarket company which has recorded in 3 different branches for 3 months data. in this project include:
 1- Most of the statistical equations are applied to it.
 2- pivot tables